On the Past, Present, and Future of the Diebold-Yilmaz Approach to Dynamic Network Connectedness: Parallels in the Measurement of International Trade and Systemic Financial Risk

 Marginal expected shortfall, $MES$, is an important measure of systemic financial risk; see \cite{Acharyaetal2012} and the references therein.
 It is essentially a measure of the sensitivity of an individual firm's return to extreme market-wide returns.
 In particular,

 where $r_j$ denotes firm $j$'s return and $\mathbb{C}(r_{mkt})$ an extreme market return event. $MES$ is effectively a market-based ``stress test" of firm $j$'s fragility during systemic events.
-It is also clearly and intimately related to the Diebold-Yilmaz measure of ``total directional connectedness from others to $j$" ($j$'s from-degree).
+It is also clearly and intimately related to Diebold-Yilmaz ``total directional connectedness from others to $j$".

 Another important systemic financial risk measure is $CoVaR$, the value at risk ($VaR$) of an institution $j$, or of the entire the financial system, conditional on an individual institution $i$ being in distress; see \cite{AB2016}.
 The $p$-percent $CoVaR$ from firm $i$ to firm $j$ is defined by